DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/1-create-Ext-CA.png)

-2. A certificate template for applications, either MQTT or OPCUA, is configured here.
+2. A certificate template for applications, either MQTT or OPC UA, is configured here.
 The fileds are auto-populated with suggested values.
 However, each field can be modified with values suitable for your required security level.
 Configure all the fields and click 'Submit'.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/3-Cert-Template.png)